wildducktheories/delta-waratah/README.md

 # delta-waratah

-A Python library notebook used to explore the state of the current COVID-19 outbreak that started in Sydney on June 17, 2021.
+A Python library and notebook used to explore the state of the current COVID-19 outbreak that started in Sydney on June 17, 2021.

 ![hedgehog plot](archive/2021-07-23/hedgehog.png)